Florida Bank Account Garnishment Attorneys Fighting To Protect What Us Legally Yours

-Let our Miami law firm help you collect on your unpaid judgment through garnishment.
+Let our law firm help you collect on your unpaid judgment through garnishment.
 Call 800-618-9938 or contact us to discuss our judgment enforcement or debt collection services.
+From our office in Miami, we take garnishment cases throughout the state and serve businesses across the globe.

 If you have an unpaid judgment, you can request that the clerk of court issue a writ of garnishment.
 The clerk’s fee for starting a garnishment action in Florida is approximately $200.00.
 The writ of garnishment is a legal document that is served on a bank, company or person that has property or money belonging to the debtor, or that owes wages or money to the debtor.